charroux/CloudInfrastructure/README.md

 ## Docker

-Since a microservice application is language agnostic many heterogeneous technology can be used together.
+Since a microservice application is language agnostic, many heterogeneous technology can be used together.
 But how to deploy heterogeneous applications?
 A first step is to embed each service inside a Docker container.
 Hence from an Ops point of view (the Ops part of the DevOps approach) there all only Docker containers.

 https://github.com/charroux/docker